Onenightcarnival/CS520/README.md

 3. The percentage of distance, the user is willing to travel extra over shortest path length
 4. User is trying to 'maximize' or 'minimize' the elevation.

 We have implemented three different algorithms to solve the above problem.
-Please change the strategy variable to '1' / '2' / '3'  in the main.py to try our algorithms.
+Please input the STRATEGY_VALUE [default is 1] to 1 / 2 / 3  in the main.py to try our algorithms.

+1 is an approximation algorithm which is the fastes and only minimizes 2 is an exact algorithm which both maximize and minimize 3 is another try at an exact algorithms [almost exact] which both maximizes and minimizes

 The output would the program would be a graph figure showing the route between origin and destination.